Skip to content

 Troubleshooting

-Shortcut does nothing on GNOME
+Shortcut does nothing

 • Verify that murmure is in the PATH (run which murmure in a terminal).